-Keep an eye on gamers who stream on YouTube and Twitch, engage with Twitter circles and be active on forums such as HTML5GameDevs.com.
+Keep an eye on gamers who stream on YouTube and Twitch, and be active on forums such as HTML5GameDevs.com.
 Share your news and answer questions so that people will value what you're doing and will know that you're trustworthy.
 Remember to not be too pushy when it comes to telling everyone about your games — you're not a walking advertisement.

 Grow your audience by talking to them, sharing tips, offering discounts, giving away prizes in competitions, or just complaining at the weather or buggy browser you have to deal with.
 Be generous, be yourself and be there for others, and you'll be treated with respect.

-Using game portals is mostly concerned with monetization, but if you're not planning to sell licenses to allow people to purchase your game and are intending to implement adverts or in-app purchases instead, promoting your game across free portals can be effective.
+Using game portals is mostly concerned with monetization, but if you're not planning to sell licenses to allow people to purchase your game and intend to implement adverts or in-app purchases instead, promoting your game across free portals can be effective.

 You can try and reach the press about your game, but bear in mind that they get a tonne of requests like this every single day, so be humble and patient if they don't answer right away, and be polite when talking to them.
 Be sure to check first if they are dealing with specific genres of games or platforms, so you don't send them something that is not relevant to them in the first place.
 If you're honest with your approach and your game is good, then you've got more of a chance of success.

 There are portals like Tuts+ Game Development which will be more than happy if you write for them - they pay for the content, but not all topic ideas will be accepted.
 When writing a tutorial remember to focus on delivering something valuable to the reader.
 They want to learn something - offer your expertise and use your game as a case study.
 Focus on one aspect and try to explain it throughout and in detail.
-Also remember to follow up discussion in comments if people have any questions.
+Also, remember to follow up on discussions in your comments if people have any questions.